Petition for refund exceptions

 MD Program students unable to complete an entire semester of coursework due to leave of absence, withdrawal, or separation from the School of Medicine may request an adjustment of the education fee through the Registration and Records Office.
 The amount of the education fee adjustment is based upon the date of course withdrawal and how the coursework coincides with the University semester schedule.

 - Students withdrawing from coursework coinciding with the UMKC semester schedule follow the UMKC policy for refunds for semester-based courses.
-More can be found on the Cashiers and Collections webpage under "Tuition and Fee Refunds."
+More can be found on the Cashiers Office webpage under "Tuition and Fee Refunds."

 - Students withdrawing from coursework not coinciding with the UMKC semester schedule, such as four-week and eight-week courses, may request an education fee adjustment for any courses not attended due to leave of absence, withdrawal, or separation.
 The UMKC Registration and Records Office will review the request for an adjustment and prorate the education fee at one-thirteenth (1/13) of the annual School of Medicine education fee for each four-week block of non-attendance.
 Students enrolled for more than 5 business days of a four-week block or 10 business days of an eight-week block will be charged for the full block.